PrusaMK2Users/3030_Haribo_Edition/STL/README.md

 1x_power_supply_box.stl means you should print one.

+## Stock MK2 parts

+Any parts not found in this github you can find on [prusa research github](https://github.com/prusa3d/Original-Prusa-i3/tree/MK2)

 ## Print settings

 All models should be printed as oriented in the STL files